KomunikacjaTechnicznaVistula/morris-mini/docs/controls-instruments-and-switches/choke.md

 - In cold weather, wait for the engine to run for several minutes with the choke pushed in to the 'weak' position.
 - In warm weather push the choke control knob fully in almost immediately.

-- **Warning:** Do not run the engine for a long period of time with the choke knob pulled fully out because neat fuel will be pulled into the cylinders and cause damage.
+- **❗️ Warning:** Do not run the engine for a long period of time with the choke knob pulled fully out because neat fuel will be pulled into the cylinders and cause damage.